Welcome to the Parkinson’s disease and Movement Disorders Center!

 - Please schedule your return appointments when you check out.
 It is easier to cancel and reschedule than to try to make an appointment later.

 - New patients will receive a packet of questionnaires to be completed before your visit.
 These are very important for a complete evaluation.
 These questionnaires will consist of a medical history, list of medications, list of physicians, and questions about your physical, emotional and mental health.
 Please answer every question on every questionnaire, even if you don’t believe it applies to you.
 Please bring the completed packet to your appointment.
 All paperwork must be completed prior to your visit.
-If you do not receive your packet within two weeks of scheduling your appointment, please contact Stephanie Ely at 913-588-6782 to request a new packet.
+If you do not receive your packet by one month prior to your appointment, please call 913-588-6782 to request a new packet.

 - Please address all your neurological health care questions during your visit.
 We recommend you bring a list of questions that you may have.
 If you need to contact us between visits regarding your neurological problems please call 913-588-6782.
-If you call and get a recorded message please leave your name, phone number and message and your call will be returned within 24 hours.
-If your call is not returned after 24 hours please call again.
+If you call and get a recorded message please leave your name, phone number and message and your call will be returned within one business day.
+If your call is not returned after one business day please call again.
 Calls not pertaining to your neurological problems should be directed to your primary care physician.

 - If you need to speak to someone after office hours regarding an urgent health matter that cannot wait until the next business day, please call 913-588-5000 and ask to speak to the neurology resident on call.
 If there is a life threatening emergency please call 911 or go to the nearest emergency room.